 It makes sense that if there are no deposit bonuses, then there must also be deposit bonuses.
 Indeed, there are.
 However, deposit bonuses function very differently than their counterparts.

 Deposit bonuses call for the sportsbook to match a percentage or portion of your next deposit into your account.
-The match percentage can be as high as 100%, although many of them match roughly 25% of the deposit.
+The match percentage can be as high as 100%, although many match roughly 25% of the deposit.

 Furthermore, deposit bonuses almost always bear a restriction called a playthrough or wagering requirement.
-Before the bonus dollars are available to you for withdrawals, you must make bets equivalent to a certain multiple of the bonus dollar amount.
+Before the bonus dollars are available for withdrawals, you must make bets equivalent to a certain multiple of the bonus dollar amount.

 Ideally, this multiple is a one-time turnover.
 However, it’s not uncommon to see requirements up to 50 times the bonus amount.